Chanute Athletics: Early Chanute teams

+1946 to 1950: Kansas-Oklahoma-Missouri League

 Chanute played in the Class D level Kansas-Oklahoma-Missouri League from 1946 to 1950 and were affiliates of the New York Giants in 1948.
 Chanute won the league Kansas-Oklahoma-Missouri League championship in 1946.

 Minor league baseball returned to Chanute in 1946, when the Chanute "Owls" became charter members of the Kansas-Oklahoma-Missouri League, winning the league pennant and tying for the league championship.
 Chanute finished with a 68–53 record in the 1946 Kansas-Oklahoma-Missouri League regular season, to capture the league pennant.
 Chanute finished just percentage points ahead of the Miami Blues (69–54) in the final regular season standings.
 In the four-team playoffs, the Oilers defeated the Pittsburg Browns 3 games to 2 in their first playoff series.
 In the 1946 Finals, Chanute was tied with the Iola Cubs 3 games to 3 when the series was halted due to weather and a lack of available grounds.
 Chanute's Richard Bulkley led the league in scoring 111 runs.
 Pitcher Ross Grmisley had a league leading 295 strikeouts and 1.95 ERA, best in the league.

 In 1947, the Chanute Athletics ended the season with a record of 44–80, placing seventh in the Kansas-Oklahoma-Missouri League, finishing 31.5 games behind the first place Miami Owls.
 The managers were Dave Dennis and Charlie Bates.
 Playing at Katy Park, Chanute drew total season attendance of 34,758, an average of 561 per home game.

 The Chanute franchise became an affiliate of the New York Giants in 1948, continuing play in the Kansas-Oklahoma-Missouri League.
 The newly named Chanute Giants finished in eighth place and last with a 44–78 record, playing the season under manager Al Smith.
 The Giants finished 33.0 games behind the 1first place Ponca City Dodgers and drew 32,561 in total season attendance.
 William Fox of Chanute won the league batting title, hitting .327.

 In 1949, the Chanute Athletics finished with a 65–60 record, placing fifth in the Kansas-Oklahoma-Missouri League regular season standings, finishing 6.5 games behind the first place Independence Yankees, with Mickey Mantle.
 The 1949 Chanute Athletics managers were James Hansen and Charles Bates.
 Chanute season attendance was 39,228 total, an average of 628 per home game.
 Chanute pitcher Jake Thies led the Kansas-Oklahoma-Missouri League with 18 wins.

 In their final season, the 1950 Chanute Athletics finished last in the Kansas-Oklahoma-Missouri League.
-Chanute had a record of 35–80, finishing in 8th place, under managers Charles Bates, Tom Imfeld and Chuck Hostetler.
-The Athletics finished 46.0 games behind the 1st place Ponca City Dodgers.
+Chanute had a record of 35–80, finishing in eighth place, under managers Charles Bates, Tom Imfeld and Chuck Hostetler.
+The Athletics finished 46.0 games behind the first place Ponca City Dodgers.
 The Athletics' 1950 total season attendance at Katy Park was 21,372, an average of 345 per game.

-The Chanute franchise permanently folded after the 1950 season, as the Kansas-Oklahoma-Missouri League played as a six–team league in 1951.
+The Chanute franchise permanently folded after the 1950 season, as the Kansas-Oklahoma-Missouri League reduced teams and played as a six–team league in 1951.